Policies for Monographs, Collaborative Studies, & IRPs

 Please include the author(s) full name(s), email address(es), and phone number(s) and an updated CV containing educational background and current employment and/or research efforts and interests.

 Permission to Publish and Public Affairs Office (PAO) Release: Upon a decision to publish an article or monograph, the Press will contact the author with release forms and, if appropriate, Army PAO clearance forms.
 NOTE: US government employees must obtain PAO clearance from their organizations and must submit written evidence of the same to the Press before the manuscript can be published.

 Please note: Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic). "publication" in a working-paper series does not constitute prior publication.
-In addition, by submitting material to Monographs, Books, & Publications, authors stipulate the material is not currently under review at another journal (electronic or print) until the completion of the editorial decision process at Monographs, Books, & Publications.
-If authors have concerns about the submission terms for Monographs, Books, & Publications, please contact the editors.
+In addition, by submitting material to Monographs, Collaborative Studies, & IRPs, authors stipulate the material is not currently under review at another journal (electronic or print) until the completion of the editorial decision process at Monographs, Collaborative Studies, & IRPs.
+If authors have concerns about the submission terms for Monographs, Collaborative Studies, & IRPs, please contact the editors.

 It is understood that the current state of technology of Adobe PDF files is such that there are no, and can be no, guarantees PDF documents will work perfectly with all the possible hardware and software configurations authors may have.

 As further described in our submission agreement (the Submission Agreement), in consideration for publication of the article, authors assign to US Army War College (USAWC) Press all copyright in the article, subject to the expansive personal--use exceptions described below.